uktrade/directory-ui-export-readiness/article/templates/article/markdown/50_doing-business-with-integrity.md

 Effective planning and management of potential risks, however, will allow you to:

 * capitalise on market opportunities
-* derive both value and commercial benefits from exporting with integrity.
+* derive both value and commercial benefits from exporting with integrity

 By operating with integrity you can: